YoshiMitsu93/LSR-XML-Helper/README.md

   Select entries and edit any values directly: prices, durations, effects, spawn chances, strings, locations, and more.

 - **Automatic backups**
-  Every time you save changes, the tool creates a timestamped XML backup in a `BackupXMLs` folder in the same location as the XMLs you are editing so you don’t lose work or overwrite something by mistake.
+  Every time you save changes, the tool creates a timestamped XML backup inside a `BackupXMLs` folder, located next to the XML files you are editing.

 - **Built-in keyword search**
-  Search for anything (`"cocaine"`, `"mp5"`, `"Underground"`, etc.).
+  Search for values like `"cocaine"`, `"mp5"`, `"Underground"`, etc.
   The tool scans all XML files and shows:
   - Which XML files contain the keyword
-  - Which entry types match
+  - Matching entry types
-  - Which specific entries contain it
-  - Which field(s) inside those entries matched
+  - Matching entries

-  You can jump straight to the matching entry from the search results.
-The editor highlights the matching entry and the exact field that triggered the match, and you can edit values from there.
+  - The exact fields where the match was found

+  From the results screen, you can jump directly into editing that entry.

-- **Duplicate entries**
+- **Duplicate or modify existing entries**
-  Pick an existing entry, clone it, change the values, and the new version is added automatically under the same category.
+  Select any entry, clone it, edit its values, and the new version will be inserted into the XML under the correct category.

-  You can also simply view entries without changing anything, or edit existing ones directly.
+- **Edit history**
+  Every change you make, new entries or modified fields is saved into a JSON-based change log.
+  This means you can:
+  - Review all saved changes at any time
+  - Apply them again later
+  - Delete individual changes
+  - Delete all saved changes for a file
+  - Re-apply your modifications if XMLs are replaced or updated

+  This is ideal when updating to newer LSR releases:
+  simply load fresh XML files and re-apply all your saved edits automatically.

 ---